mgrauer/booklist/index.md

 * To Sell Is Human: The Surprising Truth About Moving Others, by Daniel Pink, 2013; 272p `3`
 * Skin in the Game: Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb, 2018; Audiobook `4.5`
 * Range: Why Generalists Triumph in a Specialized World Kindle Edition, by David J. Epstein, 2019; Audiobook `5`
+* Made to Stick: Why Some Ideas Survive and Others Die, by Chip Heath and Dan Heath, 2007; 306p `4.5`
+* Good Strategy Bad Strategy: The Difference and Why It Matters, by Richard Rumelt, 2011; 338p `5` (reread)
+* The Origin of Species, by Charles Darwin, 1859; Audiobook `5`

 Did Not Finish
 * In Over Our Heads: The Mental Demands of Modern Life, by Robert Kegan, 1994; 355p Ideas `5` Editing `3` (Peopleware bookclub)

-WIP
-* Made to Stick: Why Some Ideas Survive and Others Die, by Chip Heath and Dan Heath, 2007, 306p
-* Observability Engineering
-* To The Lighthouse
-* Good Strategy Bad Strategy
-* How to Use Financial Statments: A Guide to Understanding the Numbers, by James Bandler, 1994; 142p
-* The New Economics, by W. Edwards Deming, 1994; 234p
-* Modern Software Engineering
-* The Seven Habits of Highly Effective People
-* The Anatomy of Fascism

 # 2024 (36)